danbrakeley/frog/README.md

   status.Info("Done", n)
 ```

-The parameter `frog.Auto` tells `New` to autodetect if there's a terminal on stdout, and if so, to enable support for fixed (aka anchored) lines and colors.
+The parameter `frog.Auto` tells `New` to autodetect if there's a terminal on stdout, and if so, to enable support for anchored lines and colors.
 There are other default styles you can pass to `New` as well, like `frog.Basic` and `frog.JSON`.

 `frog.JSON` will output each log line as a single JSON object.
 This allows structured data to be easily consumed by a log parser that supports it (ie [filebeat](https://www.elastic.co/products/beats/filebeat)).
-A JSON logger created in this way doesn't support fixed lines, and by default will not output Transient level lines.
-Note that you can still call AddFixedLine and Transient on such a logger, as the API remains consistent and valid, but nothing changes in the output as a result of these calls.
+A JSON logger created in this way doesn't support anchored lines, and by default will not output Transient level lines.
+Note that you can still call AddAnchor and Transient on such a logger, as the API remains consistent and valid, but nothing changes in the output as a result of these calls.

 You can also build a custom Logger, if you prefer.
 See the implementation of the `New` function in [frog.go](https://github.com/danbrakeley/frog/blob/master/frog.go#L40-L79) for examples.